T

 museum

-Housed in a former Beaux-Arts railway station, this museum showcases French art from 1848 to 1914, with a strong emphasis on Impressionist and Post-Impressionist masterpieces.
+Housed in a former Beaux-Arts railway station, this museum features an impressive collection of Impressionist and Post-Impressionist masterpieces.

-• Don't miss the stunning view of the Seine through the clock face.
+• Don't miss the view of the Seine through the giant clock face.

 4. Evening